 New Study: Improving Higher Education’s Responsiveness to STEM Workforce Needs: Identifying Analytical Tools and Regional Best Practices

 BHEW has launched a new study funded by the Helmsley Charitable Trust to explore the effectiveness of higher education institutions in educating STEM-trained workers in response to regional workforce needs.
 The study will consist of six regional meetings that will explore issues around each region’s STEM economy and how local universities and employers develop sustainable and effective partnerships for workforce development.

 Freeman Hrabowski, president of the University of Maryland – Baltimore County and chair of the committee that wrote the 2011 Academies report Expanding Underrepresented Minority Participation: America's Science and Technology Talent at the Crossroads, discusses how to give students the support they need to persist in their studies in STEM fields and in all disciplines.
 Watch the video

 Research Universities and the Future of America: A National Convocation on Breakthrough Actions

-On June 14, 2012, the National Research Council released its report, Research Universities and the Future of America: Ten Breakthrough Actions Vital to our Nation’s Prosperity and Security.
+On June 14, 2012, the National Academies of Sciences, Engineering, and Medicine released its report, Research Universities and the Future of America: Ten Breakthrough Actions Vital to our Nation’s Prosperity and Security.
 Since the report’s release, study committee members have been working with university and business partners to hold a series of nine regional meetings around the United States.Learn more about the report and regional meetings.

 On Thursday, October 10, 2013, the Board on Higher Education and Workforce held a, "Research Universities and the Future of America: A National Convocation."
 This conference featured presentations and discussion of the major themes and key messages that emerged from the regional meetings and identified top priorities for implementing the report's recommendations in the coming months and years.
 Learn more about the conference or view videos of selected speakers.